kammerdienerb/hash_table.h/README.md

 ...
 ```

-After that, you may use any of the following macro-like functions to create, destroy, and operate on hash_tables and their iterators.
+After that, you may use any of the following macro-like functions to create, destroy, and operate on hash_tables.

 `hash_table_make(key_type, value_type, hash)`        - Allocates, initializes, and returns a new hash_table with the hash function `hash`.